Simon Hall MBE - Chair of Trustees

 Simon was and is a trustee of a number of charities, mainly in the fields of education and social inclusion, including St Mary's School, Career Academies UK, Mistley Maltings Trust, Brentwood Cathedral Choral Trust, Colchester and North East Essex Building Preservation Trust, and the fundraising board of Ampleforth College.
 Simon was awarded an MBE in 2006.

 Charles Abel Smith

 Charles has extensive international experience of developing innovative funding and managing infrastructure-related investment across the public and private sectors.
-Charles has held and holds a number of directorships with notable organisations including multinational professional services firm ARUP, leading global banking financial services firm BNP Parabis, and private banking and wealth management specialists, Kleinwort Benson.
+Charles has held and holds a number of directorships with organisations including ARUP, BNP Parabis, and Kleinwort Benson.
 Charles has worked with the UK Government to develop investment opportunities within the energy efficiency markets and is now Director of Energy Efficiency with the UK Green Investment Bank.
-He was a Non-Executive Director of the North Essex Partnership NHS Trust for seven years, with particular focus on the development of the trust’s estate.
-He has an MA from Cambridge University.
-Charles is also on the fundraising board of Caritas Anchor House.